Mukulyadav2004/GSoC-proposal/proposal.md

 - Stage of completion: 2ND YEAR
 - Contact to verify: mukulkumar_230467@aitpune.edu.in (email address given by college)

-## MY MOTIVATION

-I'm confident I'd be a valuable contributor to this project.
-I'm passionate about learning and have hands-on experience, and I'm genuinely curious about how complex systems work.
-Since February 2025, I've been contributing to data.table, and each pull request feels like a rewarding challenge.
-Fixing issues and improving documentation has deepened my understanding of its internals, from efficient data handling to clever C-level optimizations.

-What excites me most about data.table is its ability to process massive datasets with impressive speed.
-Improving data.table isn't just about fixing bugs for me; it's about helping the data science community by making data processing more efficient, leading to faster insights and better models.

-Being part of the data.table community has been a great experience.
-The people are always ready to help, and every interaction has taught me something new, from understanding C code related to `setkey` to learning about R's memory management.
-This supportive environment motivates me to keep contributing and learning more.

-I'm also excited about the challenge of working on a large and complex codebase like data.table.
-Understanding and contributing to such a widely used open-source project pushes me to improve my technical skills while being part of a such a suppportive community that values performance and efficiency.
-I'm eager to keep refining data.table and make it even better for the broader data science and analytics community.

   ## SCHEDULED CONFLICTS

   I am fully prepared to dedicate myself to the R GSoC project over the summer, treating it as a full-time responsibility.
 I will communicate any significant upcoming events, such as exams, in advance and will strive to maintain consistent contributions even during those periods.

   With no external distractions, I am confident in my ability to contribute meaningfully, collaborate effectively with mentors and the community, and ensure steady progress.
 I am committed to maintaining a high standard of work and delivering quality results within the expected timelines.

 ## Mentors
 - Evaluating mentor name and email: TOBY DYLAN HOCKING, toby.hocking@r-project.org